lsst/LDM-295/README.rst

 LDM-722
 -------

-As actioned at DMLT F2F this note is to set up a review of proveneance.
+As actioned at DMLT F2F this note is to set up a review of provenance.

-To compile this document you need to have set up  lsst-texmf see  http:\\lsst-texmf.lsst.io .
+To compile this document you need to have set up  lsst-texmf, see  https://lsst-texmf.lsst.io.
 The bin directory of texmf must be in your path for generateAcronyms.py to be found and work.

 **Links**

 - Live drafts: https://ldm-722.lsst.io
 - GitHub: https://github.com/lsst/ldm-722